Food, Fitness and Holidays

 Managing Halloween and the candy monster

-This article includes contributions from Christeena Haynes, MS, RD, LD, Nutrition and Health Education Specialist; Melinda Hemmelgarn, M.S., R.D., former Nutritional Sciences Specialist; & Karma Metzgar, Nutrition Specialist, University of Missouri Extension
+This article includes contributions from Christeena Haynes & Melinda Hemmelgarn, former Nutrition Specialists; & Karma Metzgar, Nutrition and Health Education Specialist, University of Missouri Extension

 Think of Halloween as a great occasion to play dress-up extraordinaire, and try to take a moderate stand on the candy.
 Candy is mostly sugar and fat so we have to realize that it contributes calories with few nutrients, but it is a big part of this holiday and it is fine in moderation.
 Preference for sweet foods is not a human failing — it’s simply human nature.